-- (b) Electric utility margin (operating revenues less resource costs) increased due to customer growth and the effects of our general rate cases.
-In 2023, we had an \$8.4 million pre-tax expense under the Energy Recovery Mechanism (ERM), compared to a \$10.9 million pre-tax expense in 2022. - (c) Natural gas utility margin (operating revenues less resource costs) increased and was impacted primarily by customer growth and the effects of our general rate cases. - (d) Other operating expenses increased year-to-date primarily due to increased labor costs, as well as increased amortizations of previously deferred costs now included in customer rates (resulting in no impact to net income).
-These increases were partially offset by the \$4.0 million write off of Colstrip Dry Ash Disposal System assets in 2022. - (e) Depreciation and amortization increased primarily due to additions to utility plant. - (f) Interest expense increased due to a higher level of debt outstanding for capital expenditures, increased deferred resource costs and collateral requirements, and an increase in interest rates. - (g) Other increased primarily due to increased interest income related to additional interest on deferred regulatory balances as well as increased interest rates, and decreased property taxes. - (h) Our 2023 effective tax rate was negative 24.4 percent compared to negative 12.5 percent in the prior year.
-The decrease in our effective tax rate is due to additional tax customer credits being provided to customers. - (i) Earnings at our other businesses decreased year-to-date due to net investment losses recognized in 2023 compared to net investment gains recognized in 2022.
+- (b) Electric utility margin increased due to the effects of our general rate cases.
+In 2024, we had a \$6.0 million pre-tax expense under the ERM, compared to a \$7.6 million pre-tax expense in 2023.
+The expense under the ERM in the first quarter of 2024 was primarily due to below normal hydroelectric generation and the impacts of high purchased power costs during a cold weather event in mid-January. - (c) Natural gas utility margin increased and was impacted primarily by the effects of our general rate cases. - (d) Other operating expenses increased year-to-date primarily due to increased amortizations of previously deferred costs now included in customer rates (resulting in no impact to net income), as well as increased benefit costs. - (e) Depreciation and amortization increased primarily due to additions to utility plant. - (f) Our effective tax rate in the first quarter of 2024 was positive 3.1 percent compared to negative 13.7 percent in the prior year.
+We expect the tax customer credits in 2024 to be approximately half of the amounts recognized in 2023, due to a tranche of these credits being returned to customers as of the fourth guarter of 2023.